How Does Crop-Hail Insurance Work?

 What to do with the crops before and after the hail storm?

-Hail is a weather condition that can not be avoided by most of the farmers.
+Hail is a weather condition that can not be avoided by most farmers.
 Since Colorado sits in what we call hail alley, this state is pretty much prone to hail.
 They have May to July as the peak hail season.
 It also ranked second with the most hail claims from 2017 to 2019 in the US.
 But what about the effects?
 How are you going to cope and start anew when hail pummeled your crops?

 The effects of hail would inflict havoc on the crops such as exposed roots, uprooted and stripped crops, spots and discoloration, and the reduced or loss of yield.
 These effects would make plants and crops susceptible to disease later on.
 Here is the list of the things you can do when hail attacks.